robinmanuelthiel/iotworkshop/07 Receiving values/README.md

 # Receiving values
 You are ready to create your first real world application.
-In this module we will use the FET Hat to read temperature values from your Raspberry Pi to be ready to precess and send them to the cloud in the next modue.
+In this module we will use the FET Hat to read temperature values from your Raspberry Pi to be ready to process and send them to the cloud in the next module.

 > **Hint:** If you got stuck during this module or lost the overview on where to place which code, you can always take the look at the [finished and working project](./Code) that is attached to this module.